 I’ve not mentioned many of the supporting characters, played by some of Ireland’s most well-known comic actors, arguably due to the fact the film is structured like a “whodunit” – or in this case a “whosgonnadoit”.
 Mainly, I’ve omitted this information because it seems incidental; it may be the driving force of the narrative, but it doesn’t seem the point of the film as a whole.
-It’s about a man given a week to resolve his entire life at a time when almost everyone in his life (with the exception of his daughter) could feasibly be the one who will end it.
+It’s about a man given a week to resolve his entire life at a time when almost everyone in his life could feasibly be the one who will end it.

 Calvary is an occasionally funny and frequently heartfelt film about faith and the conflicts it can cause.
 It’s a rare film with religion as a central topic where a lack of religion in your life could easily benefit your viewing experience; as it stands, it could easily remain among my favourites of the year come December.